 3 Students can register for this course when all Phase I courses are successfully completed, courses NUR 209, NUR 211, NUR 212, NUR 213 are successfully completed, and a current VHCE form has been submitted.
-In addition, students must also successfully complete NUR 750 when indicated.
 See page 16 for more details.

-O Hybrid course.
-See description on page 18.
+7 Hybrid course.
+See description on page 32.

-(1) Students are eligible for this requirement when no more than 3 credits in general education are needed and when all other nursing requirements are complete.
+8 Students are eligible for this requirement when no more than 3 credits in general education are needed and when all other nursing requirements are complete.